 ✧ A glance at each other brings smiles to our faces.

-✧ My heart lifts when I drive up and see he’s already home.
+✧ My heart lifts when I open the front door and see he’s already home.

 ✧ He looks up as I walk into the room … and it’s so fine.